 Billing & Insurance Questions

 Insurance coverage and billing policies can sometimes be confusing.
-At MacNeal Hospital, we hope to clear up some of the mystery around your medical payment with these commonly asked billing and insurance questions.
+At MacNeal Hospital, we hope to clear up some of the mystery around your medical payment with these commonly asked health insurance questions:

-Do I need to let my insurance company know that I am in the hospital?
+Do I need to let my insurance company know that I’m in the hospital?

 Many insurers, including HMOs and PPOs, require you or a family member call them within 24 hours of being admitted to a hospital or receiving emergency care.
 You insurer may not pay for your hospital care if you do not call as required, so we do suggest notifying them.

 Does the hospital need a copy of my insurance card?

 When you’re admitted, a copy of your identification card is needed to verify your insurance coverage.
 If you don’t have your card at the time of your registration, please have a copy sent to our registration office during your stay.

 Will the hospital bill my insurance for me?